How much thinking do you do before you give student feedback?

 This the reason I cringe when I hear some teachers give feedback is because it immediately takes me back to that classroom where all the pride I had about writing a whole story on my own became soul-crushing defeat and nothing would ever measure up.
 I truly believe I became a writer just to show that teacher I would.

 You’ve probably been giving feedback wrong.
-In fact, you might even dread giving students feedback because it takes up so much of your time coming up with what to say.
+In fact, you might even dread giving students feedback because it takes up so much of your time.
+It’s challenging coming up with what to say.
 Well, that’s probably because you’re the one thinking about the feedback.
 But if you’re reflecting on the work more than the student, what is the point of the feedback?
-Let’s look at changing the type of feedback you give, adjusting when you give it, encouraging others to give it and understand why quality feedback is important.
+Let’s look at changing the type of feedback you give, adjusting when you give it, encouraging others to give it, and understanding why quality feedback is important.

 Honestly, we were doing this wrong for years.
 “You did a great job.”
 Um, that tells us absolutely nothing about how to improve.
-Feedback should encourage the student to reflect on their work and then think of ways to improve it-guided by the teacher who can teach them more and more ways to improve, refine skills and do things “better.”
+Feedback should encourage the student to reflect on their work.
+It should help students think of ways to improve it.
+This is guided by the teacher who can teach students more and more ways to improve, refine skills and do things “better.”

-We have a set of Feedback Starter Prompts available as a poster set which we use to help our students give each other quality feedback.
+We have a set of Feedback Starter Prompts available.
+These are a poster set which we use to help our students give each other quality feedback.

 There are generally a few different types of feedback.

-Statement: This is a statement about what has or has not been done.
-An example would be, “You used capital letters.”
+This is a statement about what has or has not been done.
+An example would be: “You used capital letters.”
 While it might be encouraging (especially if this student has been struggling with capitalization), it’s not especially reflective.
 It doesn’t encourage the student to change anything (good or bad).

-The Thinker: This is our favourite.
+This is our favourite.
 We ask a question that makes the student think about the answer.
-This way the student reflects and has to think and sometimes it even helps up better understand why a student wrote/did something.
+This way the student reflects and has to think.
+Sometimes it even helps us better understand why a student wrote/did something.
 They get a chance to talk about themselves-what student doesn’t love that?

 We use prompts to guide feedback.